andrepuschmann/OSPECORR/README.md

 $ cmake -DCMAKE_BUILD_TYPE=Debug ..
 ```

 6. You're done!
 OSPECORR should be built and installed.
-Let's try it out by starting an example component which publishes
+Let's try it out by starting an example component which publishes (randomly generated)
 RSSI measurements over SCL.

     6.1.
 Start the example PHY publisher (which is a Python app and therefore requires a Python interpreter)